“Ultimately, your musical progress will depend more on your skillfulness with the creative process than on any talent.”

 Here are some quick suggestions for doing so.

 - Examine your actions over the past month or so: Have you consistently acted in ways that support your goals – say, by practicing with enthusiasm, getting along with colleagues, seeking feedback, and pursuing entrepreneurial projects – or not?

 - Take stock of your emotions and self-talk over the past month: Have you been positive or negative about your life as a musician?

 If your actions and feelings aren’t in line with your stated musical aims, then it’s probably time to recalibrate your relationship with music.
 And it’s usually best not to go it alone.

-Career counselors, teachers, and mentors can help you reinvigorate your musical landscape.
-Licensed therapists and coaches can guide you to root out any possible inner conflicts.
+Career counselors, teachers, and mentors can help you reinvigorate your musical activities and career.
+Therapists and coaches can guide you to root out any inner conflicts or other psychological issues.

 Whatever steps you take, though, if you feel that you aren’t living up to your artistic potential, there’s no better time than now to reset your life compass.

 For help advancing your musical abilities and career, contact me for coaching via Skype.

 For more about overcoming inner conflicts, see the following sections of The Musician’s Way: “Committing to the Creative Process” (p.
 109-112); “Boosting Creativity” (p.
 309-314).